There is no place for bullying and harassment, of anyone, in our research and innovation communities.

-UKRI grant terms and conditions require allegations of bullying and harassment to be reported to UKRI.
-The process for reporting will be established as part of the full implementation of the Preventing Harm policy into the terms and conditions.
+UKRI grant terms and conditions require that upheld allegations of bullying and harassment to be reported to UKRI.
+The process for reporting will be established as part of the full implementation of the preventing harm policy.

 We are working with UKRI councils, the UKRI Research Organisations Consultation Group and UKRI governance groups to design an appropriate reporting process for bullying and harassment for UKRI FEC grants, studentships and fellowships.

 Following the publication of the draft UKRI Equality, diversity and inclusion strategy, UKRI is developing a renewed programme of activity, to prevent and tackle bullying and harassment in research and innovation.

 We will provide an update on plans later in 2022.
 If you have any enquiries or interest in working with us to develop our approach please contact us at firstname.lastname@example.org.